rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

 ### Complete the Checksum

-Completing the final word requires a checksum, in this case a sha256 sum on the 256-bits of entropy.
+Completing the final word requires a checksum
+ In this
+ case a `sha256sum`
+ of the 256-bits of entropy.
- The 24th word has 8-bits for
- the checksum, which is just the first 8-bits of the shasum.
+ Remember the 24th word has 8-bits for the checksum, which should be the first 8-bits of the shasum.

 This may sound complicated, but you can use the